Daintree Crossing (The name as it would appear in a gazetteer)

 Feature type: Crossing

 This name originates from Australia.
-It is part of the Australian Antarctic Gazetteer.
+It is part of the Australian Antarctic Gazetteer and the SCAR Composite Gazetteer of Antarctica.

 A distinct feature that provides access through the ASPA without trampling vegetation.
 The Casey region is commonly described as the Daintree of Antarctica to reflect the vegetation of the area.